Mariam-Elkhelawy/HNE-Futures-Task/README.md

 Testing ensures the app functions correctly across various states:

 - ✅**Display Data** : Verify correct display of currency rates and gold prices when data is successfully fetched.
-- ❌**Error Handling** : Ensure appropriate error messages are shown if data fetching fails.
-- ⏳**Loading State** : Check that a loading indicator is visible while data is being fetched.

 Tests are written for both tabs to ensure consistency and reliability.